cgyurgyik/cgyurgyik.github.io/content/post/scheduling-languages-exist.md

 foo x = x +# 1#
 ```

 Both snippets add `1` to the variable `x` with different data layouts.
-The choices are semantically invisible but syntactically different, and the latter exists solely for performance reasons.
+The choices are semantically invisible[^1] but syntactically different, and the latter exists solely for performance reasons.
 Scheduling languages like [Halide](https://dl.acm.org/doi/10.1145/2491956.2462176) and [TACO](https://dl.acm.org/doi/10.1145/3133901) take a different path:

 > (3) Implementation details that don't affect program correctness are confined to a separate language.